clairek09/MIC/Modules/M07-design-implement-private-access-to-azure-services/includes/6-integrate-private-link-dns.md

 ## Multiple Choice

-How can one ensure that communications with Azure Storage pass through the Service Endpoint? ( x) Add an outbound rule to allow access to storage. \{\{Correct!
-Create an Allow\_Storage outbound rule to allow access to Storage.\}\} ( ) Add an inbound rule to allow access to storage. \{\{Incorrect, create an Allow\_Storage outbound rule to allow access to Storage.\}\} ( ) Do nothing, it is automatically configured. \{\{Incorrect, create an Allow\_Storage outbound rule to allow access to Storage.\}\}
+What resrouce is associated with a Private Endpoint that contains the information to configure your Private Endpoint DNS?
+( ) The virtual network {{Incorrect, the virtual network does not include the information needed to configure your Private Endpoint DNS.}}
+(x) The network interface {{Correct!
+The network interface information includes FQDN and private IP addresses for your Private Link resource.}}
+( ) The private DNS zone {{Incorrect, the private DNS zone does not include the information needed to configure your Private Endpoint DNS.}}

 ## Multiple Choice

-What is the significance of IP address 168.63.129.16? (x ) It is a virtual public IP address that is used to facilitate a communication channel to Azure platform resources. \{\{Correct!
-Additionally, customers can define any address space for their private virtual network in Azure.\}\} ( ) It is a non-virtual (Classic) public IP address that is used to facilitate a communication channel to Azure platform resources. \{\{Incorrect, in a non-virtual network scenario, a private IP address is used instead of 168.63.129.16.
+What is the significance of IP address 168.63.129.16?
+( ) It is a non-virtual (Classic) public IP address that is used to facilitate a communication channel to Azure platform resources. {{Incorrect, in a non-virtual network scenario, a private IP address is used instead of 168.63.129.16.
 This private IP address is dynamically discovered through DHCP.
-In a virtual network, 168.63.129.16 is a virtual public IP address that is used to facilitate a communication channel to Azure platform resources.\}\} ( ) It is a static address of a DNS forwarder. \{\{Incorrect, 168.63.129.16 is a virtual public IP address that is used to facilitate a communication channel to Azure platform resources.\}\}
+In a virtual network, 168.63.129.16 is a virtual public IP address that is used to facilitate a communication channel to Azure platform resources.}}
+( ) It is a static address of a DNS forwarder. {{Incorrect, 168.63.129.16 is a virtual public IP address that is used to facilitate a communication channel to Azure platform resources.}}
+(x) It is a virtual public IP address that is used to facilitate a communication channel to Azure platform resources. {{Correct!
+Additionally, customers can define any address space for their private virtual network in Azure.}}